 Duckworth: "Are you aware that these lads could destroy every plant on this spaceship with the push of a few buttons?"

-Huey's moment comes in "Pearl of Wisdom," when he destroys a torpedo using only a marble.
+- Huey destroys a torpedo using only a marble.

-Another awesome nephew-related moment: the last five minutes "The Money Vanishes."
+- Another awesome nephew-related moment: the last five minutes "The Money Vanishes."
 The Beagle Boys steal Gyro's furniture mover ray and use it to steal Scrooge's entire fortune.
 When the trio discovers that the Beagles are behind the theft, the crooks try zapping them with the ray and sending them off the face of the Earth.
 But then thanks to a goof up the nephews wind up getting the ray and the Beagle Boys realize that they are 100% royally screwed.

 Dewey: Come on, Beagle Boys!
 Take my ray!